Roller23/ckript-lang/README.md

 del a_ptr;

-// both a and a_ptr point to nothing now
+// 'a_ptr' is no longer a pointer
+// 'a' points still points to a location on the heap and using it may cause undefined behavior
 ```

 Assigning an allocated variable to a variable that is not a reference will copy the actual value